publishpress/publishpress-series/readme.txt

 * All hard-coded wp-content references are corrected to call the WP-CONTENT definition allowing for WordPress installs that renamed their wp-content directory.
 * fix for series widget displaying "Other Posts that are part of this series" outside of single post pages and with posts that are not part of a series.
 * The title attribute in series links now uses the series name instead of series id and I've added an id attribute to the links using the series id.

-= 2.0.8 =
-Significant fixes and a couple minor new features.
-NOTE - this version was ONLY MADE POSSIBLE thanks to the many people who tested the development betas and reported on bugs.
-Without their help, I wouldn't have got this version out the door.
-Read through the comments on the [Organize Series feed](http://unfoldingneurons.com/tag/organize-series-wordpress-plugin/feed/) to see all the people who contributed!

-*New features*

-* Added a new argument to the "wp_list_series" function - "number" which enables users to limit the number of series displayed
-* Reworked the layout of Organize Series administration integration with WordPress so it "fits" with WordPress 2.7 - including showing "Series" in the Dashboard "Right Now" widget.
-* Organize Series interface can be floated around and respositioned in the write/edit posts screen for WordPress 2.7
-* moved the "Manage Series" menu item to the Posts submenu area for WP2.7 (previous versions stay in the same location)

-*Minor*

-* fixed an inconsistency with 'show_last_update'
-* fixed some bugs with the atom feed (was an early update...not sure if it's still working correctly now)
-* fixed the 'series_description' function (it wasn't working)

-*Major*

-* Organize Series will now work correctly with the post-revisions feature introduced with WordPress 2.6
-* redid the plugin file locater code to allow for changes with the admin menu filters.
-* redid the plugin file locater code to allow for users customizing the location of their wp-content folder
-* redid all code referencing wp-config.php to allow for users customizing the location of their wp-config.php file (see http://planetozh.com/blog/2008/07/what-plugin-coders-must-know-about-wordpress-26/ for reference I used).
-* Fixed posts that are a part of series but not published showing up in the series list on published posts that are part of a series-taxonomy
-* Fixed a bug where custom navigation text set on the Series options page wasn't showing up correctly.

-**2.0.7** - Contains the following fixes:

-*Minor*

-* Removal of extraneous html from series.php and seriestoc.php template files.
-* Updated readme.txt for suggestion to copy customized `series.php` and `seriestoc.php` files to theme directory.
-* Added missing `< /div >` to `seriestoc.php` file to fix "98%" of the typical default installations of this plugin.
-* fixed a potential bug with the `get_series_toc()` function/template tag.
-* Fixed a few spacing, code structure errors throughout the files.
-* Changed the "title" attribute for the `get_series_toc()` link to something a bit more friendly.

-*Major*

-* Fixed bug affecting installs of Organize Series on blogs with a subdirectory in their blog address (i.e. `http://www.myblog.com/blog/`).
-In these setups the Series Table of Contents page re-direct wouldn't work.
-This bug also affected custom seriestoc urls set on the Series Options pages with a multiple slash structure (i.e. the default is `\series\`, but if you used `\series\seriestoc` it wouldn't work).
-Many thanks to [Ken Carlson](http://reflections.cyberpastor.net/) for his help in getting it fixed.

-**2.0.6** - Fixes a pretty major bug with the custom rewrite/permalink structure for series archives.
-This bug only shows up if you use certain prefixes to your custom permalinks such as `/archives/...rest of permalink`.
-Hat tip to [Edward](http://www.scompt.com/) for the catch and fix.

-**2.0.5** - Contains the following bug fixes:

-* PHP error that was reported on the Manage Series page affecting certain installs.
-* .rss validation warning for series archive feeds thanks to [this post](http://oriolrius.cat/blog/2008/04/25/problema-al-rss-del-wordpress-solucionat/)
-* some typo fixes with readme.txt file
-* updating readme.txt to reflect that Organize Series works with WordPress 2.5.1

-**2.0.4** - This is a pretty significant changeset that fixes some things with the Series Table of Contents page:

-*  Series Table of Contents page now returns the correct header ('200').
-It was returning '400' before the fix. [see this thread](http://unfoldingneurons.com/forums/topic/error-404).
-*  NEW FEATURE:  You can now indicate what the browser title bar will say on Series Table of Contents page via the Series Option settings in your admin.
-The default will be "Series Table of Contents Page"
-*  Fixed a conflict with "All In One SEO Pack" plugin affecting Series Table of Contents Page.
-* Thanks to [gnouros](http://www.morbleu.com/) for detecting and testing my fixes of the above errors for me!
-*  Shortened the "official" plugin name to "Organize Series" to match the directory in the svn repository - hopefully this will fix the indicator not showing up in your plugin list for when there's a new version of Organize Series out.
-[See this post in the WP Support Forums](http://wordpress.org/support/topic/165765).

-**2.0.3** - Previous fix broke the ajax call for the add series on a fly (on write/edit posts pages).
-This fixes that.

-**2.0.2** - IMPORTANT FIX for where organize series broke submenu links on plugins that added their own topmenu.
-Won't happen anymore.

-**2.0.1** - some fixes so that changing the `SERIES_URL` definition in orgSeries.php actually works (you can use this to pick how you want the series-archive permalinks to look - important for avoiding conflicts with existing category permalinks...)